 The title track still has a soaring quality that makes it a great track to this day.
 (That’s not an orchestra, it’s just a bunch of guys!
 But they sound so big…) Had he ever toured again, this would have been a showstopper.
 “Tight A$” is boogie with nothing else to hold it up, which unfortunately doesn’t pass for art.
 This would not be the only example of water-treading on this album.
 “Aisumasen (I’m Sorry)” has some interesting chord changes and a cool arrangement, but lines like “all that I know is just what you tell me” come off more pathetic than romantic.
 It’s heartfelt, but much too Yoko-centric for mass enjoyment.
 “One Day (At A Time)” is a good example of why John shouldn’t sing falsetto for an entire song; perhaps he was going for a Stylistics feel on this?
 Whatever the motivation, it grates.
 “Bring On The Lucie (Freda Peeple)” is a lot of fun, before you realize how maddeningly repetitive it is.
 And it seems pointless to spend more than three seconds on the side closer.
 (That’s an in-joke.)

-Mind Games is not a bad album; it just isn’t great.
+Mind Games is not a bad album; it just isn’t as great as Plastic Ono Band or Imagine.
 Many of these songs seem slight because they are merely pleasant, when his earlier work, while still incredibly personal, was more moving.
 Luckily his voice is as good as ever, and even the slimmest songs benefit from it.
-This was the best he could come up with at the time; meanwhile Yoko was becoming incredibly prolific and getting tired of him.
-John was left to create fourth-quarter product and scamper off to the West Coast.
-(The 2002 reissue brings out sonic surprises in the mix, a lot more exciting than the demos tacked at the end.
-At least there were a few drawings in the booklet we hadn’t seen before.)
-He would eventually regain some inspiration after the chaos in LA with Phil Spector, and write from his gut for his next full-length LP.
+This was the best he could come up with at the time; meanwhile Yoko had become incredibly prolific, having completed two albums—one of them a double—since Some Time In New York City, and apparently getting tired of him.
+Once his album was mastered, he scampered off to the West Coast for an adventure with Phil Spector.

 John Lennon Mind Games (1973)—3